YuanXinCherry/Person-reID-Evaluation/README.md

 ![problem](figs/Problem.png)

 **Illustration of existing retrieval and verification procedures.** 1) Closed-world retrieval: the method returns a ranking list to users and cannot tell which images are the true targets.
 The user needs to judge targets according to their experience and feeling.
-2) Closed-world verification:given a decision boundary, images whose distances are below the boundary are considered as the targets.
+2) Closed-world verification: given a decision boundary, images whose distances are below the boundary are considered as the targets.
 Nevertheless, the method cannot distinguish ground truth (GT) and non-GT within the boundary.
 3) Open-set: the GT of the probe does not always exist in the gallery, thus re-ID procedure should include this kind of scenario.

 ## Prerequisites
 - Python3.0+